Insulin resistance: Hormones

 Many hormones can induce insulin resistance including cortisol, growth hormone, and human placental lactogen.

 Cortisol counteracts insulin and can lead to increased hepatic gluconeogenesis, reduced peripheral utilization of glucose, and increased insulin resistance.
 It does this by decreasing the translocation of glucose transporters (especially GLUT4) to the cell membrane.

 Based on the significant improvement in insulin sensitivity in humans after bariatric surgery and rats with surgical removal of the duodenum, it has been proposed that some substance is produced in the mucosa of that initial portion of the small intestine that signals body cells to become insulin resistant.
 If the producing tissue is removed, the signal ceases and body cells revert to normal insulin sensitivity.
 No such substance has been found as yet, and the existence of such a substance remains speculative.

 Leptin is a hormone produced from the ob gene and adipocytes.
 Its physiological role is to regulate hunger by alerting the body when it is full.
 Studies show that lack of leptin causes severe obesity and is strongly linked with insulin resistance.

 Diseases

 Polycystic ovary syndrome and non-alcoholic fatty liver disease (NAFLD) are associated with insulin resistance.
 Hepatitis C also makes people three to four times more likely to develop type 2 diabetes and insulin resistance.

-Mitochondrial dysfunction

-Multiple studies involving different methodology suggest that impaired function of mitochondria might play a pivotal role in the pathogenesis of insulin resistance.
-Mitochondrial dysfunction may result from the formation of reactive oxygen species, genetic factors, aging, and reduced mitochondrial biogenesis.
-Important questions remain unsolved to date, however.
-If confirmed by rigorous studies, a link between mitochondrial disorders and reduced insulin sensitivity might pave the way to new therapeutic approaches.

 Inflammation

-Acute or chronic inflammation, such as in infections, can cause insulin resistance.
-TNF-α is a cytokine that may promote insulin resistance by promoting lipolysis, disrupting insulin signaling, and reducing the expression of GLUT4.
+Elevated inflammatory markers, such as C-reactive protein and increased white blood cell count, are associated with insulin resistance.